Global-Conflicts-ArmA/global-conflicts-website/_guides/getting-started.md

 Play as often or as little as you like!
 We cater for busy people with busy lives.

-Our sessions run every weekend, SAT+SUN 1900UTC.
+Every Friday and first Sunday of the month at 1900UTC we play Arma Reforger, while every Saturday and 3/4 Sundays we play Arma 3 also starting at 1900UTC.
-Missions will begin at this time, but you can join or leave anytime during the session you please, with most missions supporting join in progress (JIP)
+<br/>Missions will begin at this time, but you can join or leave anytime during the session you please, with most missions supporting join in progress (JIP)

 **Roles and ranks**